awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 export AWS_ENABLE_FILE_LOGGING=TRUE
 ```

+The SDK also tracks entry and exit of functions which increases the verbosity of the logs.
+This will be useful when you want to track the transitions within the codebase.
+To do so, you need to set log level to `LOG_LEVEL_VERBOSE` and add the following to the cmake file:
+`add_definitions(-DLOG_STREAMING)`
+Note: This log level is extremely VERBOSE and could flood the files if using file based logging strategy.

 ### Set path to SSL CA certificate (**Optional**)

 If you have a custom CA certificate path to set, you can set it using: